algosal/salmansaeed.us/chapters/stories2/story27_Shemaila.md

 ## 🧭 The Broken Promise and the Void

-I told my father I would earn a 4.0 GPA if he promised to speak to Shemaila’s family.
+My father told me if I would earn a 4.0 GPA he promised to speak to Shemaila’s family.
 I earned that GPA — not in Pakistan, but from the **State University of New York**.
 He broke his word.
 Instead, he asked me for money. 💸